 TypeScript RPC Client

-Controllers implemented with Vovk.ts are compiled to RPC modules with similar structure but different argument signatures.
-Having the following controller defined:
+Controllers implemented with Vovk.ts compile to RPC modules that share the same structure but have different argument signatures.
+For example, given the controller below:

 import { z } from 'zod';